 Immediately after the IRG meeting, the SRO prepares individual reports summarizing the recommendation for each application, called Summary Statements.
+Before the three annual grant review meetings, copies of Summary Statements are posted on the Web.
 Before the NCAB meets, applicants routinely are provided with copies of their own Summary Statements by accessing the document using the NIH Electronic Research Administration Commons.